NelKG/geography-quiz/README.md

 The content on the page information for capital countries was taken from google confirming that correct questions and options for each question.
 The questions were derived by me.

 ### Acknowledgements
-I would to thanks my mentor for his assistance His sessions were very helpful and practical.
+I would to thanks my mentor for his assistance.
+ His sessions were very helpful and practical.
 He gave me great feedback and guidance throughout each session.
 I also referenced the github resource of <https://github.com/kera-cudmore/TheQuizArms/blob/main/README.md> I would like to thank all the staff at tutor support for the assistance at all times.